FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

-# The Clock of Pi
+# Interactive Prototyping: The Clock of Pi

-Does it feel like time is moving strangely during the pandemic?
+Does it feel like time is moving strangely during this semester?

 For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.